 We post a preliminary version so that you can try to watch 3D video and check the performance on your hardware.
 There are still quite a lot of incompletion in the player.
-There is no synchronisation of sound with image and there is no support for some audio packaging formats.
+There is no perfect synchronisation in video mode.
+We have not yet supported all possible legacy video packaging formats.
 It is quite difficult to make a good 3D player immediately.
-Gradually we will finish it.
+We are gradually improving it.
 If the application does not start or if you have found any critical bugs, please report them.
-The application does not require mandatory presence Nvidia graphic card and is completely standalone.
+The application does not require mandatory presence NVIDIA graphic card and is completely standalone.

 Operation System Win10..
 Win11